Botanical Society of Lower Merion

 Lower Merion Township completed the relocation and reconstruction of our beloved stepping stones this past autumn.
 The new stepping stones are located about 30 yards downstream of the previous location.
 The stones are embedded in about 8 to 12 inches of concrete ensuring they will be staying in place for many years to come.
 We encourage you to stop by and enjoy the new stones!

-• PARK WALKING PATH TRIAL RESURFACING - Lower Merion Township has completed the trial section of the park path using porous paving material.
+Lower Merion Township has completed the trial section of the park path using porous paving material.
 This trial will test the durability of the new path in heavy rain and water flow conditions.
-We anticipate additional path paving to take place in 2024/2025.
+We anticipate additional paving along the path to take place in 2024/2025